 - Basic level trained in Trauma First Aide, a method of working directly or indirectly with the nervous system to help re-establish the mind-body connection that is lost as a result of trauma.

 - Completed all modules of Body and Somatic Relational Work (BASE), a study of Relational Bodywork, Polyvagal Structures, Viscera and the Autonomic Nervous System; Social Engagement, Orienting and Trust, Fascia, Muscle; Bones, Joints, Soft Power, Cranium, Concussions and PTSD; and Eyes, Joints, Somatic Relational Work, Sensory Motor Tools

 - Completed training in identifying and addressing work and financial disorders issues as part of Certified Multiple Addictions Therapist requirements.

 - EMDR: Completed training in Feeling-State Addiction Protocol, a form of EMDR used to disconnect the pleasurable experience associated with an addictive behavior, thus eliminating the reinforcement that maintains the addictive behavior.

 - EMDR: Completed training with Dr. Laurell Parnell on Attachment-Focused EMDR: Healing Developmental Deficits and Adults Abused as Children.

 - EMDR-PRECI: Training in Therapy Protocols for Early Intervention and Ongoing Traumatic Stress.

 - Completed all training modules for NARM, the NeuroAffective Relational Model of attachment.

-- Completed Modules 1 and 4 of Diane Poole Heller’s Dynamic Attachment Re-patterning experience (DARe)
+- Completed all modules of Diane Poole Heller’s Dynamic Attachment Re-patterning experience (DARe)